particle-iot/docs/src/content/guide/tools-and-features/webhooks.md

 ```

-At any time, you can see some sample firmware for both triggering and getting responses from webhooks on your Particle Dashboard.
+At any time, you can see some sample firmware for both triggering and getting responses from webhooks on your Particle Console.
 To do this, simply click on one of your product webhooks and scroll down to "Example Device Firmware."

 ### Monitoring Product Webhooks
 [Coming Soon]